Leave this site

 Antisocial behaviour including use of privately owned e-scooters and E-bikes in a public place as well as hired e-scooters being ridden in a dangerous manner

 We are continuing to promote and educate members of the public, engage with schools around the use/law on private e-scooters.
-We have issued warning letters.
+We have issued warning letters and seized a number of scooters as part of our operations.

 Shoplifting & Youth ASB Westcroft District Centre

-We are conducting daily patrols and engagement within the centre.
-Promote the use of DISC signups and ASB reporting.
+We are still patrolling daily, having identified Westcroft as a “hotspot” patrol location.
+We promote the use of DISC signups and ASB reporting.
 We have continued to sign stores up to this system.

-Westcroft District Centre Patrols targeted after school kick out time to robustly deal with any anti-social behaviour occurring.
-Obtain any still images/CCTV of offenders involved and laisse with schools such as Shenley Brooke End Academy and Hazeley Academy to identify those involved and obtain contact information for parents.
+Westcroft District Centre Patrols are still targeted after school kick out time to robustly deal with any anti-social behaviour occurring.
+We obtain any still images/CCTV of offenders involved and liaise with schools such as Shenley Brooke End Academy and Hazeley Academy to identify those involved and obtain contact information for parents.

 Drug dealing – Westcroft District Centre & surrounding car parks